zhaoyangplus/dataCompare/README.md

 - **Active-Active replication configuration:**  Regularly verify data consistency to mitigate risks.

-pgCompare uses hashing to compare table data efficiently.
+DataCompare uses hashing to compare table data efficiently.
 Hash values for primary keys and remaining columns are stored in a repository, reducing storage and network demands.
 Comparisons are processed in parallel, improving performance.

-This open-source project is maintained by **Crunchy Data** under the **Apache 2.0 License** and is made available for broader use, testing, and feedback.

 # Features